leeinfy/Network-Softwarization/lab2/README.md

 <br>
 Any json error is caused by ONOS fail to find all the links, hosts, or devices <br>
 Use `links`, `devices`, `hosts` to varify your mininet topology is ONOS<br>
-The path setup is base on PATH rest api of ONOS, if there is not result using `paths` command, the `flows.py` will fail
+The path setup is base on REST api of ONOS, if there is not result using `paths` command, the `flows.py` will fail